 - 3. Define the Web Direction, either vertical or horizontal - 4.
-Set the Plate Width by selecting a page box from the dropdown. - 5.
-Set the minimum and preferred distance the Plate Cutting Paths should stay away from the imaged areas - 6.
+Set the minimum and preferred distance the Plate Cutting Paths should stay away from the imaged areas - 5.
 Set a Corner Radius to round corners in the Plate Cutting Path to the specified radius.
-Rounded corners facilitate cutting and avoid damaging the plate when taking it off the cylinder.
+Rounded corners facilitate cutting and avoid damaging the plate when taking it off the cylinder. - 6.
+Specify a Gap at Seam if you want to make the flexo plate a bit smaller than the repeat length.
+The distance between the two identical segments will be the Repeat Length minus the Gap.

-- 7. Specify a Gap at Seam if you want to make the flexo plate a bit smaller than the repeat length.
-The distance between the two identical segments will be the Repeat Length minus the Gap. - 8.
-You can choose to create one single path by enabling the Use the same path for all separations option - 9.
-Click Create to create the Plate Cutting paths. - The Media Box is adapted to the repetition and a Crop Box is set (the same size of the Media Box). - The Remove outer bleed option in the Grid inspector is enabled in case it was not. - A new layer "Plate Cut" will be created, and a new Processing Step ink is added - The Cutting Path layer contains sub-layers for each separation.
+- 7. Click Create to create the Plate Cutting paths. - The Media Box is adapted to the repetition and a Crop Box is set (the same size of the Media Box). - The Remove outer bleed option in the Grid inspector is enabled in case it was not. - A new layer "Plate Cut" will be created, and a new Processing Step ink is added - The Cutting Path layer contains sub-layers for each separation.
 You can view and select these separation sub-layers in the Object Browser.
-In combination with toggling the visibility of the separations, this allows you to distinguish between the different separations and the corresponding Cutting Paths.
-When you chose to use the same path for all separations, only one sublayer is created, using all separation names in the path's name. - 10.
+In combination with toggling the visibility of the separations, this allows you to distinguish between the different separations and the corresponding Cutting Paths. - 8.
 The automatically created Plate Cutting Paths don't need any editing.
 You can only edit the Plate Cutting Paths by using Expand